1968 Winter Olympics: Venues

 Less than 100m away from the Stade de glace, and also in Parc Paul Mistral, the 400m track for the speed skating events was installed between February and November 1966.
 The venue Patinoire de vitesse, which does not have a roof and has a practice ice-rink in the middle of it, had a capacity of 2,500.
 The cooling system was removed after a few years and today the concrete track is used by roller skaters.
-The existing was the city's ice-rink Patinoire Municipale, which opened in September 1963, next to the speed skating track, where the 1964 European Figure Skating Championship took place.
+The existing was the city's ice-rink Patinoire Municipale, which opened in September 1963, next to the speed skating track, where the 1964 European Figure Skating Championships took place.
 The arena, which has 2,000 seats and 700 can stand, was the venue for Group B's ice hockey matches.

 The venue for the alpine skiing was Chamrousse, a town 30 kilometres east of Grenoble.
 The finish line for five out of the six races was in the region of Recoin de Chamrousse, the other was the men's downhill event was in Casserousse.
 In the construction of the new ski slopes, around 300,000m3 of rocks had to be blown up or dug away; particularly large movements of the earth and changes to the terrain were necessary in the upper part of the men's downhill section and in the slalom section.
 In addition, six new chairlifts were installed.
 In the preparation of the slopes, over 10,000 people were needed, this consisted mainly of soldiers.

 In Autrans, 36 kilometres west of Grenoble in Vercors Massif, the cross-country skiing and biathlon events took place there.
 Provisional stands at the finish line were available for spectators, which were to the north and southwest of the village.
 Also in Autrans, the ski jumping in the normal hill took place.
 The ski jumping hill of Le Claret is still in use today.
 It originally had a hill size of 70m, but later was made bigger and now measures 90m high.